 The Certified OpenStack Administrator is a professional typically with at least six months OpenStack experience, and has the skills required to provide day-to-day operation and management of an OpenStack cloud.
+The current exam is based on the OpenStack Liberty version and covers the core compute, storage and networking services.
 To learn more about the knowledge requirements and domains covered in the exam, go to www.openstack.org/coa/requirements.

-The COA is a performance-based exam and Candidates will need to perform tasks or solve problems using the command line interface and Horizon dashboard.
+The COA is a performance-based exam and Candidates will need to perform tasks or solve problems using the command line interface and Horizon dashboard, based on OpenStack Liberty.
 For exam security, Candidates are monitored virtually by a proctor during the exam session via streaming audio, video, and screensharing feeds.
 The screensharing feed allows proctors to view candidates' desktops (including all monitors).
 The audio, video and screensharing feeds will be stored for a limited period of time in the event that there is a subsequent need for review.

 Candidates are required to provide a means of photo identification before the Exam can be launched.
 Acceptable forms of photo ID include current, non-expired: passport, government-issued driver's license/permit, national ID card, state or province-issued ID card, or other form of government issued identification.
 If acceptable proof of identification is not provided to the exam proctor prior to the exam, entry to the exam will be refused.
 Candidates who are refused entry due to lack of sufficient ID will not be eligible for a refund or rescheduling.

 One (1) free retake per Exam purchase will be granted in the event that a passing score is not achieved and Candidate has not otherwise been deemed ineligible for Certification or retake.
 The free retake must be taken within 12 months of the date of the original Exam purchase.

 Exam may be scheduled anytime within 12 months of purchase.